 New to the whole mani/pedi experience?
 As we said, there’s not really a difference between men’s manicures and pedicures and those for women.
 Here’s what to expect and how to enhance your experience.

-Next come the hands
+Next are the hands

 If the polish isn’t gel, it’ll need to dry for about 15 to 20 minutes.
 Leave a tip (20% or more for good service), and you’re on your way.
 Expect to pay about $23 for a manicure.